 During the three years of the Cycle 3, the students are exposed to a bilingual, balanced and demanding curriculum.
 They reinforce, consolidate and expand their knowledge with different approaches.
 In all topics, they apply a new rigor and exactitude to their studies that lead them to autonomy.
 Students are prepared to continue their studies in the middle school successfully.

 Students master languages precisely and clearly in oral and written expression.
 The study of the language (vocabulary, grammar and spelling), learning poems and other text, highlights the areas of expression, comprehension and composition.
-In CM2/5th grade, students are exposed to Spanish as a third language for one hour per week.
+In CM2/5th grade, students are exposed to Spanish as a third language for two periods per week.

 Students are exposed to a diversity of texts to develop comprehension across a variety of genres and writing styles and to bolster their ability to generate a range of grammatically sophisticated and properly formatted compositions.
 The literature program offers students a repertoire of literary resources appropriate for their age group, drawn from literary classics and from literature for young readers.
 The program also contributes to the development of a common literary culture.
 Furthermore, students learn to narrate real facts, to describe, to explain, to justify a response, to invent stories, to summarize accounts, to write a poem, while respecting the rules of composition and writing.